Asamartino/EthernautChallenges/README.md

 insight on how variables are stored.
 To unlock this contract, we need to use the unlock function with an input equal to bytes16(data[2]) which is the first 16 bytes stored at slot 5 (as seen on the next slide).
 Note that: <br/>
-⋅⋅⋅ - bytes32 takes the same amount of storage as uint256; (2^8)^32 = 2^256.<br/>
+* bytes32 takes the same amount of storage as uint256; (2^8)^32 = 2^256.<br/>
-⋅⋅⋅ -in the video I was able to input a bytes32 instead of a bytes16 as expected by the unlock function.
+* in the video I was able to input a bytes32 instead of a bytes16 as expected by the unlock function.
 This might be due to the contract's ABI that truncates the input. <br/>

 ![storage](https://user-images.githubusercontent.com/61462365/78298851-6bc3d700-7533-11ea-904b-7dfed78239b8.png)